Green chemistry: Transesterification of fats

 In 2005, Archer Daniels Midland (ADM) and Novozymes won the Greener Synthetic Pathways Award for their enzyme interesterification process.
 In response to the U.S. Food and Drug Administration (FDA) mandated labeling of trans-fats on nutritional information by January 1, 2006, Novozymes and ADM worked together to develop a clean, enzymatic process for the interesterification of oils and fats by interchanging saturated and unsaturated fatty acids.

 The result is commercially viable products without trans-fats.
 In addition to the human health benefits of eliminating trans-fats, the process has reduced the use of toxic chemicals and water, prevents vast amounts of byproducts, and reduces the amount of fats and oils wasted.

 Bio-succinic acid

 In 2011, the Outstanding Green Chemistry Accomplishments by a Small Business Award went to BioAmber Inc. for integrated production and downstream applications of bio-based succinic acid.
 Succinic acid is a platform chemical that is an important starting material in the formulations of everyday products.
 Traditionally, succinic acid is produced from petroleum-based feedstocks.
 Bio Amber has developed process and technology that produces succinic acid from the fermentation of renewable feedstocks at a lower cost and lower energy expenditure than the petroleum equivalent while sequestering CO_{2} rather than emitting it.
-However, lower prices of oil precipitated the company into bankruptcy and bio-sourced succinic acid is now barely made.
+However, lower prices of oil precipitated the company into bankruptcy, and bio-sourced succinic acid is now rarely made.